-You should first understand what ‘Vaikunth‘ (in Indian mythology, referring to the abode of Lord Vishnu) means.
-Vaikunth is a place where there is no lack, or shortage; there is only abundance.
+You should first understand what ‘Vaikuntha‘ (in Indian mythology, referring to the abode of Lord Narayana) means.
+Vaikuntha is a place where there is no lack, or shortage; there is only abundance.

 Ekadashi (Sanskrit: एकादशी, ekādaśī, “Eleven”, “Eka” – one, “dashi” – ten) is the eleventh lunar day (Tithi) between the New Moon and Full Moon.

-Today is Vaikunth Ekadashi, so you can fast and remain hungry, even though there is no scarcity.
+On Vaikuntha Ekadashi you can fast and remain hungry, even though there is no scarcity.
 If there is shortage and you have to be hungry, then that is poverty.
-When there is no shortage of anything and everything is in abundance, and you are fasting, that is Vaikunth Ekadashi.
+When there is no shortage of anything and everything is in abundance, and you are fasting, that is Vaikuntha Ekadashi.

 Did you know that the Moon affects the ocean?
 On Full Moon Day the waves are higher.
 Nearly 60% of our body is made up of water, and it has saline content, like the ocean.
 So the Moon has an influence on the body and anything that influences the body influences the mind as well.